telosnetwork/telos-token-bridge/evm/README.md

 This is the EVM part of our Token Bridge repository.
 It is currently running on:

 **TESTNET**
-- Register: TBD
+- PairBridgeRegister: TBD
 - TokenBridge: TBD

 **MAINNET**
-- Register: TBD
+- PairBridgeRegister: TBD
 - TokenBridge: TBD

 ## Contracts